Aloe arborescens 'Variegata'

-Aloe arborescens f. variegata is a succulent shrub with branching stems that hold rosettes of fleshy variegated leaves.
+Aloe arborescens 'Variegata' is a succulent shrub with branching stems that hold rosettes of thick, fleshy, variegated leaves.
 It grows up to 10 feet (3 m) tall.
-Leaves are sword-shaped, toothed, green with cream-colored or yellow bands.
-Occasionally it produces tubular, red flowers in erect terminal racemes that may appear in winter once the stalk matures.
+Leaves are sword-shaped, toothed, and green with cream-colored or yellow bands.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Torch Aloe is an easy and rewarding plant to grow and is a popular garden plant in many countries.
+Torch Aloe is an easy plant to grow and is popular in many countries.
 It enjoys full sun, well-drained, compost-enriched soil, and can tolerate moderate frost but is sensitive to severe frost.
 It is fast-growing, and it will tolerate drought and neglect once established.
 It is grown mainly as an ornamental or an accent plant but is also an excellent and impenetrable hedge plant.

-During the active growth period, water plentifully as often as necessary to keep the potting soil thoroughly moist.
-During the rest period, water only enough to prevent the soil from drying out.
+During the active growth period, water thoroughly.
+During the rest period, water your Aloe only enough to prevent the soil from drying.
 Apply a standard liquid fertilizer every two weeks during the active growth period.

 It grows well in average room temperatures and is tolerant of dry air.
-However, to encourage flowering, it is best to give the plants a short winter rest at a temperature of no more than 50 °F (10 °C).
+However, to encourage flowering, giving the plants a short winter rest at no more than 50 °F (10 °C) is best.

 Learn more at How to Grow and Care for Aloe.